davibc90/cloudwalk_agents_swarm_challenge/README.md

 ---

-## Architecture
+## Graph Flow and Architecture

+1st node -`Summarization node` (`graphs/other_components/summarization_node.py`) is used to generate summaries of the conversation, preventting the messages list of the chat history from growing too large.
+The necessity for summarization is checked at runtime, always before calling the supervisor agent to analyze the user's input, when a new message from the user is received.

+2nd node - `Supervisor agent` (`graphs/general_agent_subgraph.py`)
+- Analyzes the user's input and routes requests to one or more agents in order to fulfill the user's request.
-Agents communicate via direct function calls within a central workflow graph (`graphs/main_graph.py`).
+- Agents communicate via direct tool calls always within a central workflow graph (`graphs/main_graph.py`).
-Subgraphs (`graphs/other_components`) define specialized processing nodes (e.g., summarization, personality).

-Prompts for each agent are defined under `prompts/` and loaded at runtime to guide LLM behavior.
-Tools live in `tools/` and are assigned to agents at runtime based on the agent's role.
+- Must await the response of the last transfered agent before transferring control to another agent or finish the execution.

+Agent Nodes - `Agents subgraphs` (`graphs/general_agent_subgraph.py`)
+- Each agent is a specialized with its own tools set and capabilities.
+- Each agent subgraph is generated in the `graphs/general_agent_subgraph.py` file and composes the main graph as nodes.

+Last node - `Personality node` (`graphs/other_components/personality_node.py`) is used to generate a final response to the user, gathering all data from the conversation history into a single and final response to be deliverd to the user.

 ---